-Button Command Cycl Cyclic mode ON/OFF switch and indicator (Only in Plus mode).
+Button Command Cycl Cyclic mode ON/OFF switch and indicator ( Only in Plus mode ).
 If the cyclic mode is ON, the program executes cyclic constructions on triangles.
 (See OK Geometry Plus documentation for details.)
 Safe Safe point button ON/OFF switch and indicator.
 See Section 2.6.
 H B T N X M Visibility ON/OFF switches and indicators.
 (See OK Geometry Basic reference.)
-When the H button is active, the hidden objects are displayed as if they were not hidden, otherwise they are displayed with a thin red dotted line.
+When the H button is active, the hidden objects are displayed as if they were not hidden, otherwise hidden objects are not displayed or are displayed with a thin red dotted line (in Show hidden/Hide command).
 When the B button is active, the bleached objects are displayed as if they were not bleached.
 When the T button is active, the texts in the drawing are visible.
 Note that this does not affect the visibility of points' labels.
 When the N button is active, the transparent objects are visible (coloured in yellow), otherwise they are not displayed.
 When the X button is active, the auxiliary lines (related to angles) are visible, otherwise they are not.
 When the M button is active, the markers are visible, otherwise they are not visible.
 When the ? button is active, the unknown objects of a construction are highlighted.
 (See section Advanced observation in OK Geometry Plus reference.)
 The rightmost indicator shows the style of the new objects to be created in Sketch Editor.
 To change the style of new objects, click on this indicator and set the styles on the form that appears.